-According to Montomery's obituary, he traveled for a few years around Fort Hall but uncertain if his wife and children were with him during that time.
+According to Montgomery's obituary, he traveled for a few years around Fort Hall but uncertain if his wife and children were with him during that time.
 He traveled to California in 1849, likely joining one of the 1849 expeditions to San Francisco, possibly with Amasa Lyman and Porter Rockwell, who left SLC in April 1849 and went the northern route.
-He was in the gold fields in 1850 where the family is found in 1850 census records in both Sacramento and Mariposa, California.
+According to family search, two additional unnamed children were born and died between 1848-50 He was in the gold fields in 1850 where the family is found in 1850 census records in both Sacramento and Mariposa, California.
 They arrived in San Bernardino by 1852 Census and owned property there where Mary gave birth to additional children.
 They moved back to Utah by 1860, likely heeding Brigham Young's call to return in 1857, but were back in San Bernardino by the 1870-1880 census.
 The youngest son, Charles, became owner of the Mesa Del Oro Mine.
-Montomery's obituary noted he was involved in rural avocations near San Bernardino until his death in 1895, just one year prior to Mary's death in 1896.
-Montgomery's obituary noted Elder Gibson of the Latter Day Saints Church conducted the religious services at the home and cemetery and John Brown Jr, officiated for the Pioneer Society by reading a tribute for the burial.
+Montgomery's obituary noted he was involved in rural avocations near San Bernardino until his death in 1895, just one year prior to Mary's death in 1896.
+Montgomery's obituary also noted Elder Gibson of the Latter Day Saints Church conducted the religious services at the home and cemetery and John Brown Jr, officiated for the Pioneer Society by reading a tribute for the burial.